The Best Day Trips From London

 Windsor is home to one of the royal residences of the British monarchy: Windsor Castle.
 This 11th-century attraction is the longest-occupied castle in all of Europe.
 Windsor Castle is one of the most popular tourist attractions near London and many Windsor sightseeing tours depart from the city each day.
 With its massive grounds, multiple tour options, and cafe available on site, it’s a great place to spend a day away from London.
 Windsor Castle is one of Queen Elizabeth’s official residences to this day, and is where the Queen and her late husband, Prince Philip, locked down during the coronavirus pandemic in 2020.

-One of the highlights of visiting Windsor Castle is the changing of the guards, a quintessentially English experience which occurs most days at 11:00 AM.
-A must-see attraction within the castle walls is St George’s Chapel, which was built in the 14th-century and known for its incredible Gothic-style architecture.
+One of the highlights of visiting Windsor Castle on a day trip from London is watching the Changing of the Guard ceremony, a quintessentially English experience that occurs most days at 11:00 AM.
+A must-see attraction within the castle walls is St George’s Chapel, which was built in the 14th century and is known for its incredible Gothic-style architecture.
 The chapel has been the site of numerous royal weddings, including Prince Harry and Meghan Markle’s and Princess Eugenie and Jack Brooksbank’s.

 Important info: St. George’s Chapel is closed to the general public on Sundays, so plan accordingly if this is high on your list of things to see.
 Tickets are required for entry to the Windsor Castle grounds.